neondatabase/website/content/docs/guides/cloudflare-workers.md

 │ no typescript
 ```

 When asked if you want to deploy your application, select `no`.
-We'll develop and test the application locally before deploying it to Cloudflare Workers platform.
-The `create-cloudflare` CLI also installs the `Wrangler` tool to manage this workflow.
+We'll develop and first test the application locally, before deploying it to Cloudflare Workers platform.

+The `create-cloudflare` CLI installs the `Wrangler` tool to manage the full workflow of testing and managing your Worker applications.

 ### Implement the Worker script